windysabolbora/CCS-229-Intelligent-Systems-Final-Project/README.md

                         - Python <br>
                         - Install library such as google-generativeai, and streamlit <br>
                         - Set up environment variables <br>

             2. Use API <br>
                         - Obtaining an API key from Google Generative AI. <br>

             3. Clone Repository <br>

             4. Create a .env file <br>

-                        - This is were you put your API
+                        - This is were you put your API <br>

             5. Run the application
                         - Execute the "streamlit run streamlit_app.py" to run the streamlit application.